jssmith/stressisolation/README.md

 It then issues three queries concurrently with the following logic:

 - *Txn 1*: Add 20 to savings.
-- *Txn 2*: Subtract 10 from checking, but if doing so causes (checking + savings) to become negative charge a $1 overdraft fee.
+- *Txn 2*: Subtract 10 from checking, but if doing so causes (checking + savings) to become negative charge an overdraft fee of 1.
 - *Txn 3*: Read balances (checking, savings).

 If *Txn 1* comes before *Txn 2* in a serial order the balances (checking, savings) end up as (20,-10),